nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **MSS**:

 1. User requests to learn more about the commands.
-2. PoochPlanner displays the information on how to use the different commands.
+2. PoochPlanner displays a tutorial information.

     Use case ends.

 **Extensions**:

 * 1a.
-User requests to learn about available command.
+User requests to learn about an invalid command.

    * 1a1.
-PoochPlanner displays the list of all commands.
+PoochPlanner displays the error message.
    * 1a2.
-User specifies which command they wish to use.
+User re-enters the command and request to learn about a valid command.
+   * Steps 1a1 - 1a2 are repeated until a valid command is inputted by the User.
-   * Use case resumes from step 1.
+   * Use case resumes from step 2.

-* 1b.
-User requests to learn about pooch-staff.

-   * 1b1.
-PoochPlanner displays information of pooch-staff.

-       Use case ends.

-* 1c.
-User requests to learn about pooch-supplier.

-   * 1c1.
-PoochPlanner displays information of pooch-supplier.

-       Use case ends.

-* 1d.
-User requests to learn about pooch-maintenance.

-   * 1d1.
-PoochPlanner displays information of pooch-maintenance.

-       Use case ends.

-* 1e.
-User requests to learn about delete.

-   * 1d1.
-PoochPlanner displays information on how to use the delete command.

-       Use case ends.

-* 1f.
-User requests to learn about edit.

-   * 1f1.
-PoochPlanner displays information on how to use the edit command.

-       Use case ends.

-* 1g.
-User requests to learn about search.

-   * 1g1.
-PoochPlanner displays information on how to use the search command.

-       Use case ends.

 ---
 *{More to be added}*